- Academic Affairs

 - University Counsel

 Each floor of each University building has an identified Area of Rescue Assistance, usually in the main elevator lobby.
 Disabled persons or others requiring assistance may remain in Areas of Rescue Assistance until fire department personnel can assist them in exiting the building or the “all clear” is given.

-A Continuity of Operations Plan, or COOP is a plan to assure continuance of minimum essential functions across a wide range of potential emergencies, to include localized acts of nature, accidents, technological, and/or attack-related emergencies.
-COOP are activated if needed after the initial response to an emergency.
+A Continuity of Operations Plan, or COOP, is a plan to assure continuance of minimum essential functions across a wide range of potential emergencies, to include localized acts of nature, accidents, technological, and/or attack-related emergencies.
+A COOP is activated if needed after the initial response to an emergency.

 Emergency Wardens wear badges that identify them as emergency wardens.
 Emergency wardens are trained by the Department of Environmental Health and Safety to assist emergency responders with the orderly evacuation of a University building during an emergency.